Two people stabbed during armed robbery at Auckland dairy in Grey Lynn

 The diary has been cordoned off by police tonight.

-Police said two men entered the store, one of them carrying a knife.
+Auckland City Police Detective Sergeant Martin Friend said two men entered the store, one of them carrying a knife.
 They became involved in a "physical altercation" behind the counter.

 The offenders have then run off towards Tuarangi Rd.